• Home

 Adversaries may use exception-based anti-debugging techniques to detect whether their code is being executed in a debugger.
 These techniques rely on the fact that most debuggers will trap exceptions and not immediately pass them to the process being debugged for handling.

-By triggering an exception and checking whether it is handled properly, the adversary's code can determine whether it is …
+By triggering an exception and checking whether it is handled properly, the adversary's code can determine whether it …